mastaehe/bonsaiai.github.io/source/includes/machine-teaching/_machine-teaching.html.md

 After you've glanced at the Inkling code you can take a quick look at the Python code.
 This guide will walk through segments of it and the full code (with more code comments) can be referenced under [Simulink Househeat][1] on GitHub if you want the full context.
 Specifically, the code snippets describing machine teaching can be found in `simulink_househeat.ink` for Inkling and `bonsai_model.py` for Python.

+Note that if you want to run this Simulink househeat example yourself you'll need to have MATLAB and Simulink installed on your computer.
+The guide for this is in our [Simulink Examples][4] section.

 # Transforming State Spaces